nik1806/Motion-Analysis/README.md

 * There are 3 python notebook which uses primary system camera for execution.
 * Simply open each notebook in jupyter and run cells step by step.

-Further datials about theory and sample results are present in each notebook.
+Further details about theory and sample results are present in each notebook.